nology-tech/ASML_NologyBot_TeamTwo/README.md

 10. run: ```coverage html```, to generate htmlcov folder.
 Then open htmlcov/index.html with live server

 ### Requirements Gathering for TDD
 The purpose of testing this flask application is to test the functionality of the application.
-The scope of the tests will be to test the data from the googlemaps API, test if files exist, and test the http routes.
+The scope of the tests will be to test the data from the googlemaps API, test if files exist, test the http routes, and test the app configuration.
 The input data will be the starting location and the ending location.
-The output data will be the bson data that parse from the API.
+The output information will be the json data that we parse from the API.
 The results of our tests will have a final report.
 Some constraints are time availability and resource limitations.
 Some risks include test failures.

 ### User Story
-As a developer, I can connect a google API Key to my Flask app.
+As a developer, I can connect a google API Key to my Flask app

 As a developer, I can submit a request with two inputs that calls the google API

 As a developer, I have a route for get json data

-As a developer, I want to run unit tests for the data in my flask application, so that issues can be identified and fixed before the application is deployed to production.
+As a developer, I want to run unit tests for the data in my flask application, so that issues can be identified and fixed before the application is deployed to production

-As a developer, I want to be able to test that data can be created and retrieved from the database and that the data is correct.
+As a developer, I want to be able to test that data can be retrieved from the API and that the data is correct

-As a developer, I have 75% minimum test coverage for the backend
+As a developer, I want 75% minimum test coverage for the backend

 ### Test Cases
 1. Test the data retrieved from the google API
 2. Test file path for files
 3. Test content in files
-4. Test that the http routes work
+4. Test the http routes
-5. Test response status codes
+5. Test invalid inputs
+6. Test the app configuration

 ### Test Summary
+There are 6 pytest tests that passed.
+The test report and coverage report can be referenced for detailed information about each unit test and overall coverage.

     • Tested feature: Googlemaps API
     • Test environment: Development
     • Test duration: 2 hours
-    • Test coverage: 88%
+    • Test coverage: 100%
     • Test results: Pass

 ### Test Cases Executed